peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

     * Project scope: Four project questions had to be answered.
     * The four given data sets from different areas were examined and aligned with the project questions.
 Based on these questions, the data model was built step by step.
     * Examination of the data provided important insights.
-Pandas were used to take a quick look at small data sets to gain these insights.
+Pandas were used in Jupyter notebook to take a quick look at small data sets to gain these insights.
     * Transformation of the data within the ETL (Extract, Transform, Load) pipeline to build the star schema data model.
     * Automatically creation of a data dictionary.
 The only manual part was to fill the table and column descriptions.